MakingLife/evolvinator/README.md

 The ethernet functionality is removed, timekeeping by the arduino is done by manually entering the time via a setTime(hr,min,sec,day,month,yr) function call in void setup()

+Deprecating the ethernet functionality means that interactivity is removed, which means the operation of the script is as follows

+ODRead();
+pulseFeed();
+tempRead(); // Check temp every 5 seconds tempWrite(); // PID adjust every 10 seconds timeCheck();
+startRun(); // conditionally execute once

-Several hardcoded calibration values are set within the script as follows
+Several hardcoded calibration values are set within the script as follows There are also several functions which may require calibration based on the hardware operation

 Calibration Parameters

-	# 1
+	# 1 feed pulsing
 	# globals

-	feedFrequency // from evolvinator.ino
+	feedFrequency // inherit from evolvinator.ino

 	# privates